jonnor/datascience-master/dcase2018/README.md

 * Try to use Automatic Gain Normalization?
 * Try to use per-channel energy normalization (PCEN) after mean subtraction
 * Try a pre-emphasis filter?
+* Try an SNR estimator as feature
+* Try denoising
+* Augment data by adding noise

 Replication